pijuskri/Po-Sharp/README.md

 There is also an option to compile with a single command using sbt.
 Just run `make full` in the main directory

 For now the code that is interpreted can be typed in the Main object.
-The assembly file will be generated in `compiled/hello.asm` (do not ask why I named it that).
+The .ll files will be generated in `compiled/`.

-With IntelliJ
-* Run `Main.scala`
-* In root directory call `make`

-With sbt
+With gradle
 * In root directory call `make full`

 [//]: # (TODO Does this still work?
 Probably a good idea to use gradle instead)